 Moreover, as James Kirchick explains, libertarian godfather Ron Paul has become one of the biggest cheerleaders for the "referendum" that will lead to Russia's annexation of the Ukrainian peninsula.
 Paul labeled U.S. action to prevent parts of Ukraine from being transferred to Russia in a power-grab "criminal", but has never called Putin's intervention of Ukraine anything less than legal.
 Talk about "non-interventionist" hypocrisy.

-If Gary Johnson, Ron Paul, Brian Doherty, Carla Howell, Austin Petersen, Ben Swann, Stefan Molyneux, and Abby Martin are really so libertarian, why do they make appearances on an American-hating propaganda network such as Russia Today?
+If Gary Johnson, Ron Paul, Brian Doherty, Carla Howell, Ben Swann, Stefan Molyneux, and Abby Martin are really so libertarian, why do they make appearances on an American-hating propaganda network such as Russia Today?
 Their promotion of a government-controlled media -- of a government that is anti-liberty -- is not helping their cause.